Yes. Frequently Asked Questions (FAQs) for the Fast Food Industry will be coming soon.

 Q: How does the minimum wage increase affect non-service (non-tipped) employees, like cooks?

-Q: Does that mean that I will not have to increase the amount I pay to tipped employees?
+Q: Does that mean I have to increase the amount I pay to tipped employees?

-A: No. You will still have to increase the amount you pay to tipped workers whenever they work long hours (overtime pay, after 40 hours per week and "spread-of-hours" pay, after 10 hours per day) and when they are entitled to call-in pay and uniform maintenance pay.
-In addition, whenever tipped employees receive less than $8.75 per hour in wages and tips, you will have to make up the difference by increasing the amount you pay to bring the total of wages plus tips up to the minimum $8.75 per hour required for all workers.
+A: Yes.
+You have to increase the amount you pay to tipped workers to $7.50 per hour and, whenever they work long hours (overtime pay, after 40 hours per week and "spread-of-hours" pay, after 10 hours per day) and when they are entitled to call-in pay and uniform maintenance pay.
+In addition, whenever tipped employees receive less than $9.00 per hour in wages and tips, you will have to make up the difference by increasing the amount you pay to bring the total of wages plus tips up to the minimum $9.00 per hour required for all workers.
 See further below for more FAQs related to these topics.

 Q: Will I still be able to take tip credits for all tipped employees?

 A: It depends.
-For food service workers, like waiters and bus persons, you will be able to take credit for any amount of tips received up to the new maximum tip credits of $3.75 in 2015 and $4.00 in 2016.
-But for service employees, the minimum threshold amounts of tips that employees must receive before you can claim any tip credit will increase in proportion to the increases in the minimum wage.
-For service employees generally, those minimums will increase to $1.90 in 2015 and $1.95 in 2016.
-For service employees at resort hotels, those minimums will increase to $4.90 in 2015 and $5.05 in 2016.
+For food service workers, like waiters and bus persons, you will be able to take credit for any amount of tips received up to the maximum tip credit of $1.50.
+But for service employees, the minimum threshold amounts of tips that employees must receive before you can claim any tip credit will increase.
+For service employees, the minimum will increase to $1.95 in 2016.
+For service employees at resort hotels, the minimum will increase to $5.05 in 2016.

 Q: How does the minimum wage increase affect pay for spread of hours and call-in pay and overtime?